Tolga

 Table Chart PROFILE FAQ

-Tolga has a typical household mix, with a higher-than-average median household size
+Tolga has a typical household mix, with a fairly typical median household size

 Family households constitute 74.5% of all households, including 28.2% couples with children, 37.1% couples without children, and 8.4% single parent families.
-Non-family households comprise the remaining 25.5%, with lone person households at 22.5% and group households making up 2.8%.
-The median household size is 2.5 people, larger than the Rest of Qld average of 2.4.
+Non-family households account for the remaining 25.5%, with lone person households at 22.5% and group households comprising 2.8%.
+The median household size is 2.5 people, aligning with the average in the Rest of Qld.

 Frequently Asked Questions - Households